Developing novel therapies for serotonergic driven disorders

 Praeventix is an early-stage biotech company committed to the discovery, research and early clinical development of novel serotonergic therapeutics with potential applications in dermatologic, autoimmune and neurodegenerative diseases.

-Praeventix was founded by Dr. Douglas Pippin based on discoveries researched by Dr. Pippin and at Temple University.
+Praeventix was founded by Dr. Douglas Pippin based on discoveries he researched at Temple University.

-We are initially focused on the development of pre-clinical candidate PRA-523, a potential first-in-class neuromodulatory therapy for pruritus and other potential indications.
+We are initially focused on the development of pre-clinical candidate PRA-523, a potential first-in-class neuromodulatory therapy for pruritus and other potential indications, including IBD.
+In addition, we are researching 5-HT7 modulators for the potential treatment of cocaine use disorder (CUD).

 Potential first indication